Pioreactor/docs.pioreactor/developer-guide/20-User interface/01-introduction.md

 The lighttpd conf file is located in `/etc/lighttpd/conf-enabled/50-pioreactorui.conf`.
 Error logs (though not helpful) are in `/var/log/lighttpd/error.log`.

 The default protocol is `http` served on port `80`.
 To use `https` requires a certificate, and is out of scope for this project.
 If you'd change the protocol or the port, you'll need up tell the software too: look in the config.ini under `[ui]` section.
+[How to change the web UI port](/user-guide/networking#changing-web-ui-port-from-80-to-something-else)

 ### Backend